petermp79/coding-challenges/README.md

 were to face coding challenge for their job as of today requirement.

 This idea is superbly stupid ... and believe it or not, most companies in the industry blindly copying it and applying
 as a key part of their recruiment policy.
-(Yeah, right, everyone in the industry does not want to fall behind Google, including stupidity.)
+(Yeah, right, everyone in the industry does not want to be any lesser than Google, including stupidity.)

 Nevertheless, I did not pass the coding challenge at Facebook despite of 2-3 months self-training.
 My coding challenge with Facebook was only partially successful.
 (They asked two coding problems in 40 min, I can do only one of them,